APEX-AI/Docs/technical-whitepaper.md

 Protocols will contain references to an actual value for an item of consideration in any fiat or token currency.
 The value at the time of a transaction will change overtime thus it's important to perform any fiat exchange operations and store them at the time of transaction.

 Similar to identities, considerations can be grouped.
 Usually a protocol will reference an identity group.
 The group has it's own unique AID.
 Multiple AID's can be used as parameters without exception.
-XEPA will define a subset of identity groups to start with.
-[Identity Groups](https://www.doapex.com)

 New values can be added through the add_value() protocol